Sacred-Seed-Studio/Sacred-Seed-Studio.github.io/content/tutorials/interacting-with-json-in-unity.md

 +++

 Oftentimes we find ourselves working with JSON data.
 Whether it's communicating with a web server or importing and exporting data.
-The solution is either had to write your own parser/serializer or get a third party plugin.
+Before in Unity the solutions were you had to write your own parser/serializer, or get a third party plugin.
 Semi-recently the JsonUtility class was introduced in the UnityEngine namespace.
 It won't solve all of your problems, but it is a great built in tool.
 This tutorial builds a simple example to demonstrate handling JSON.
 <!--more-->

 The focus is on the data found on https://jsonplaceholder.typicode.com this allows us to use a live server and have a real world use case.
 If this server ever goes down you can use the [backup data](https://github.com/Sacred-Seed-Studio/tutorials/tree/master/interacting-with-json-in-unity/Assets/Data).
-This is by no means a tutorial about web request best practices in unity, but does show a real world use case for JSON.
+This is by no means a tutorial about web request best practices in Unity, but does show a real world use case for JSON.

 <p class="note">This is a git friendly tutorial.
 You can follow the steps by clicking the commit link in the header.
 You can see the <a href="https://github.com/Sacred-Seed-Studio/tutorials/tree/master/interacting-with-json-in-unity">completed project here.</a> Darker screenshots are in Play mode.</p>